By Emily Kolar, PT, DPT & Michael Yorio, M.D.

 - Tennis Performance and Injury Information.

-The HPP is an assessment developed by USTA which includes 10 examinations to screen for potential injury risk factors.
+The High Performance Profile is general physical prep program.
+It includes 10 examinations to screen for potential injury risk factors.
 The series of tests will evaluate for muscular strength and flexibility deficits.
-Every 6 months the HPP will be administered to monitor players.
 Theorizing why the individual has had a previous injury or is at risk for a future injury will help determine interventions to utilize.

 Tennis medicine uses screening findings and performance testing results collected to manage tennis player’s risk of injury.
-Performance testing will further determine why a player is unsuccessful during games.
+In addition, performance testing can determine why a player is unsuccessful during games.

 Performance testing will assess: